gohugoio/hugo/docs/content/en/content-management/shortcodes.md

 Using the preceding `youtube` example, the following HTML will be added to your rendered website's markup:

 {{< code file="example-youtube-output.html" >}}
-{{< youtube id="w7Ft2ymGmfc" autoplay="true" >}}
+{{< youtube id="w7Ft2ymGmfc" start=90 end=360 >}}
 {{< /code >}}

 #### Example `youtube` Display

-Using the preceding `youtube` example (without `autoplay="true"`), the following simulates the displayed experience for visitors to your website.
+Using the first `youtube` example above (i.e. without `autoplay="true"`, or `start` and `end` set), the following simulates the displayed experience for visitors to your website.
 Naturally, the final display will be contingent on your stylesheets and surrounding markup.
 The video is also include in the [Quick Start of the Hugo documentation][quickstart].

 {{< youtube w7Ft2ymGmfc >}}